-Net cash provided by operating activities, before net changes in operating assets and liabilities, was \$66.7 million, \$65.5 million, and \$61.1 million for 2018, 2017 and 2016, respectively.
-The approximately \$1.2 million increase between 2018 and 2017 was primarily a result of the Company accepting a payment of \$4.3 million in consideration for permitting a dark anchor tenant to terminate its lease prior to the contractual expiration in 2018, partially offset by an increase in cash paid for interest.
-The approximately \$4.4 million increase between 2017 and 2016 was primarily attributable to the decrease in acquisition pursuit costs, interest expense and management transition charges.
+Net cash provided by operating activities, before net changes in operating assets and liabilities, was \$56.1 million, \$66.7 million, and \$65.5 million for 2019, 2018 and 2017, respectively.
+The decrease between 2019 and 2018 was primarily a result of (1) the Company accepting a payment of \$4.3 million in consideration for permitting a dark anchor tenant to terminate its lease prior to the contractual expiration in 2018, (2) an increase in cash paid for interest, and (3) property dispositions in 2019 and 2018.
+The increase between 2018 and 2017 was primarily a result of the Company accepting a payment of \$4.3 million in consideration for permitting a dark anchor tenant to terminate its lease prior to the contractual expiration in 2018, a payment of \$4.3 million in consideration for permitting a dark anchor tenant to terminate its lease prior to the contractual expiration in 2018, partially offset by an increase in cash paid for interest.